 What Type of Game Do You Hunt?

 While you can certainly hunt just about any game with any type of bow, some make more sense than others.
 Which one you want to use is ultimately up to you.

 Let me walk you through a couple examples to get your mind moving in the right direction and then we’ll let you loose on the bows!

-Turkey hunters tend to use blinds to get the turkeys in close.
+Tend to use blinds to get the turkeys in close.
 Turkeys can startle easy so minimal movement is ideal.
 That’s why small form factor compound bows make the most sense because they take the least amount of movements and space to draw within the confines of a blind and your target on a turkey is quite small.

-Whitetail hunters have a long history of hunting with traditional bows.
+Have a long history of hunting with traditional bows.
 Today it’s almost all done with compounds.
 From a treestand a compound bow makes the most sense because it’s difficult to draw a recurve from a seated position and nearly impossible to do so with a longbow.

 If you’re hunting from the ground or stalking your prey longbows and recurves become much more viable and they’re fun to master.

-Small game such as some birds and squirrel can be loads of fun to hunt with traditional bows!
+Some birds and squirrel can be loads of fun to hunt with traditional bows!
 Using special arrows called “flu flu arrows” which are designed to only travel a short distance you can safely aim at targets on tree branches or flying targets.

 Do not use a compound bow for this because they will launch your arrow a dangerous distance if you miss.
 On top of pretty much guaranteeing that you lose your arrow you could hit a human or valuable target in the distance.